Your LinkedIn Ads are probably working.

 "Better measurement doesn't cost more money.
 It reveals the money you're already making."

-Ask people how they heard about you.
+Ask buyers how they actually heard about you.

-The simplest, most underrated measurement tool in B2B is a single question on your demo form: "How did you first hear about us?"
+The simplest, most underrated measurement tool in B2B is a single question on your demo form.
+"How did you first hear about us?"

 "Your buyers know how they found you.
 Just ask them."